BSc (Hons) Wildlife and Countryside Management (Top-up)

 Academic Year

-Interested in roles such as a Biodiversity Officer, Ecological Surveyor, or Countryside Manager?
+Interested in roles such as a Biodiversity Officer, Ecological Consultant, or Countryside Manager?
 These are just some of the routes open to you after this course, designed with organisations directly involved in conservation.

 Course overview

-Studying both the big picture and the detail will help you become an effective manager of wildlife and the countryside.
-You will practice key skills for employment in the wildlife and countryside sector such as protected species surveys, report writing, grant applications, legislative requirements and client liaison.
+Understanding both the big picture, along with the detail will help you become an effective manager of wildlife and the countryside, covering issues from climate change, ecosystem services to protected species surveys.
 This course brings together academic knowledge and research skills to inform sustainable management of wildlife and the countryside.

 Industry experience

 A key part of your studies will be the research project where you showcase your specialist knowledge and research skills.
 Previous topics have spanned a wide choice of habitats, species and countryside issues.
 Your learning will be directed by research-active lecturers and industry experts.
-The course has been designed with input from employers and industry to maximise your employability prospects after graduation.
+The course has been designed with input from employers to maximise your employability prospects and career development after graduation.

 Course content

 You will study three core modules and complete a Research Project.
-You will also choose three elective modules, tailoring your degree to your interests.
+You will also choose two elective modules, tailoring your degree to your interests.

 Timetables